Renishaw provides styli to complete a variety of needs and tasks, in addition to, but not limited to compatibility with Zeiss and FARO probes.

 Abrasive wear (scanning abrasive materials)

 If, for example, components made from cast iron are being measured, both the ball stylus and the surface of the work piece can suffer wear from abrasion.
 Minute particles of residue can cause fine scratches on the ball stylus and the surface of the work piece.
-We recommend zirconia ball styli for this type of application to minimise this affect.
+We recommend zirconia ball styli for this type of application to minimise this effect.

 Adhesive wear (scanning aluminium parts)